Terms & Definitions

 The opposite of a Straight dough: it uses some manner of preferment, whether that is a pâte fermenté, sponge, biga, poolish, sourdough starter and so forth.
 A preferment allows the flour to develop flavour over time by pre-wetting some or all of the flour in the recipe, sometimes with a portion of the yeast as well.
 Once the sponge or pre-ferment part is completed, it is added to the particular bread’s ingredients, making it a two-stage process.

-“Mis en Place”, pronouced “meez awn plass” (hear it here), is a french term that simply means “Put in its place”.
+“Mise en Place”, pronounced “meeze awn plass”, is a French term that simply means “Put in place”.
 It refers to the setting out of your required ingredients, all measured and ready, before you start building your bread (or whatever you’re baking or cooking).
-So you’d go through your recipe and weigh out your flour, water, butter, salt yeast and so forth ahead of time and make sure you aren’t short of anything and everything is right there for you.
-You’ve seen this on a million cooking shows, the host always has everything ready and pre-measured.
+So you’d go through your recipe and weigh out your flour, water, butter, salt, yeast and so forth ahead of time and make sure you aren’t short of anything and everything is right there for you.
+If you have a lot of ingredients that need to go in a set order, its a good idea to also arrange your little containers in the same fashion.
+You’ve seen this on a million cooking shows, the host always has everything ready and pre-measured and conveniently laid out in front of her/him.

 “But it just makes more dishes!”
 Yeah, a bit.
 The dry ingredient bowls aren’t hard to clean and the wet ones are done with a quick scrub.
-It’s just part of being prepared and organized and a couple more little bowls in the sink or dishwasher won’t hurt.
+It’s just part of being prepared and organized and a couple more little bowls in the sink or dishwasher won’t hurt, where forgetting or mis-measuring a key ingredient or two definitely will.

-Not visible but just as important in the Mis en Place: equipment and time.
-A recipe calls for a particular type of procedure and a certain amount of time, start to finish.
+Not visible in the above picture but just as important in the Mise en Place: equipment and time.
+A recipe calls for a particular procedure and a certain amount of time, start to finish.
 Do you have the required equipment?
 Have you planned the time line to not coincide with dinner or dashing off to work?
 Will the results be the same if you substitute this pot for that container?
-Might you need to do some adjustment to compensate for faster/slower cooking time due to the material?
+Might you need to do some adjustment to compensate for faster/slower cooking time due to the thinner/thicker/different material?
 If you have to set things aside, is there room in the fridge to hold everything while you are out for a couple of hours?
 Will chilling impede anything?
 These aspects are just as important as the laying out of the ingredients.

 THE YEASTED PRE-FERMENTS